Protects a critically important estuarine ecosystem that supports many sensitive plan and animal species.

 If you would like more information about our seven reserves, click on the links to the right.

 UCSB's newspaper, The Current, is profiling each of UCSB's seven Natural Reserves.
-Click the links below to see Parts I and II:
+Click the links below to see Parts I, II and III:

 Part I: Valentine Eastern Sierra Reserve